javirro/docker-postgres/README.md

 ```

 For the first time that you run it, it is normal that it spends some time downloading all the information related to the images used to build the containers.

+### CONSIDERATIONS

+After creating both containers:

+- To access  pgadmin page you must search on google: **localhost:port** (in this case, as we used port 80, using localhost is enough).
+- Once you have login inside pgadmin.
+To stablish connection with the database created, in the field host, you must write **postgres** instead of localhost because although the container is running in localhost, the application is inside the postgres container.